LocationRotterdam, The Netherlands

 ClientStichting Koninklijke Rotterdamse Diergaarde, Rotterdam Zoo

-From the architect.
+Text description provided by the architects.
 Sustainable shelter & healthy indoor climate

 The accommodation for the giraffe is designed as a "shelter", of witch the archetype of the African coral has served as the model.
 The design provides a comfortable place for the animals.
 It also gives them more living space, for the giraffes are free and can go in and out as the please.
 To create a sustainable building with a good indoor climate, the design takes into account the natural elements: sun, wind and rain.